Road Fighter: Gameplay

-The first two levels contain four courses, ranging from grassy plains to an over-water bridge to a seashore, mountains and finally a forest area.
+The first two levels contain four courses, ranging from grassy plains and an over-water bridge to a seashore, mountains, and finally a forest area.
 In the arcade version, six stages were contained.
-The player controls a red Chevrolet Corvette and pressing the B accelerates the car to around 224 km/h while the A button increases it to 400.
-The player has a limited amount of fuel points (equal to about 100 seconds) and can earn more by touching special multi-colored cars.
+The player controls a red Chevrolet Corvette.
+Pressing B accelerates the car to around 224 km/h, while pressing A increases its speed to 400 km/h.
+The player has a limited amount of fuel, equivalent to about 100 seconds of driving and can earn more by touching special multi-colored cars.
 If the player collides into any other car or slips on occasionally appearing patches of oil, the car will spin out and if not corrected, may crash into the side barriers, causing a loss of five to six fuel points.
-The NES and Famicom versions have a total of six types of opponents, one yellow and red, three blue and one truck.
+The NES and Famicom versions have a total of six types of cars: one yellow, one red, three blue, and one truck.
 Yellow cars travel along a straight line and occur in large numbers.
 Red cars are less likely to appear, but they will change the lane they are travelling in once to get in the way of the player.
-Blue cars are the game's main "enemies"; they vary in the way they change their lane and attempts to hit the player.
-Trucks go on a straight way, but colliding with them instantly destroys the player's car.
-Konami Man will make a cameo appearance, flying by the side of the road if the player progresses to a certain point in the level without crashing (not included on course two in NES and Famicom versions).
+Blue cars are the game's main "enemies"; they vary in the way they change lanes and attempt to hit the player.
+Trucks travel in a straight line, but colliding with them instantly destroys the player's car.
+Konami Man appears at the side of the road if the player reaches a certain point without crashing (not included on course two in NES and Famicom versions).